MEDICAL SECOND OPINION

 The worldwide accepted risk is around 1%.

-Does the Liver Left in Body of Donor Regenerate Itself?
+Does the Liver Left in the Body of the Donor Regenerate Itself?

 When Can A Donor Engage in Routine Daily Life Activities?

-The patient can be discharged on Day 10, if no problem occurs in postoperative period, while they may engage in routine daily life activities in 1-month period.
-However, they cannot do any sports for 3 months.
+The patient can be discharged on Day 10 if no problem occurs in the postoperative period, while they may engage in routine daily life activities in 1 month.
+However, they cannot do any sports for three months.

 What Kind of Long-Term Health Conditions Do Donors Face?